About our RICS Level 3 Building Survey

 Book a RICS Building Survey

-Smith Heritage Surveyors carry out RICS Building Surveys for properties of all ages, shapes and sizes across the South of England and Wales.
+Smith Heritage Surveyors carry out RICS Building Surveys for properties of all ages, shapes and sizes across Wiltshire, Dorset, Hampshire and the South.
 Our team are the best at what they do, with years of experience and numerous qualifications from industry-leading bodies under their belts.

 Get your project started and book your RICS Level 3 Building Survey with Smith Heritage Surveyors today.